Himalayas: Etymology

-In western literature, some writers refer to it as the Himalaya.
-This was also previously transcribed as Himmaleh, as in Emily Dickinson's poetry and Henry David Thoreau's essays.

 Geography and key features

-The Himalayas consist of parallel mountain ranges: the Sivalik Hills on the south; the Lower Himalayan Range; the Great Himalayas, which is the highest and central range; and the Tibetan Himalayas on the north.
+The Himalayas consists of four parallel mountain ranges from south to north: the Sivalik Hills on the south; the Lower Himalayan Range; the Great Himalayas, which is the highest and central range; and the Tibetan Himalayas on the north.
 The Karakoram are generally considered separate from the Himalayas.

 In the middle of the great curve of the Himalayan mountains lie the 8000 m peaks of Dhaulagiri and Annapurna in Nepal, separated by the Kali Gandaki Gorge.
-The gorge splits the Himalayas into Western and Eastern sections both ecologically and orographically – the pass at the head of the Kali Gandaki the Kora La is the lowest point on the ridgeline between Everest and K2 (the highest peak of the Karakoram range).
+The gorge splits the Himalayas into Western and Eastern sections, both ecologically and orographically – the pass at the head of the Kali Gandaki, the Kora La, is the lowest point on the ridgeline between Everest and K2 (the highest peak of the Karakoram range).
 To the east of Annapurna are the 8000 m peaks of Manaslu and across the border in Tibet, Shishapangma.
 To the south of these lies Kathmandu, the capital of Nepal and the largest city in the Himalayas.
 East of the Kathmandu Valley lies the valley of the Bhote/Sun Kosi river which rises in Tibet and provides the main overland route between Nepal and China – the Araniko Highway/China National Highway 318.
-Further east is the Mahalangur Himal with four of the world's six highest mountains, including the highest: Cho Oyu, Everest, Lhotse and Makalu.
+Further east is the Mahalangur Himal with four of the world's six highest mountains, including the highest: Cho Oyu, Everest, Lhotse, and Makalu.
 The Khumbu region, popular for trekking, is found here on the south-western approaches to Everest.
 The Arun river drains the northern slopes of these mountains, before turning south and flowing to the range to the east of Makalu.

-In the far east of Nepal, the Himalayas rise to the Kangchenjunga massif on the border with India, the third highest mountain in the world, the most easterly 8000 m summit and the highest point of India.
+In the far east of Nepal, the Himalayas rise to the Kangchenjunga massif on the border with India, the third-highest mountain in the world, the most easterly 8000 m summit and the highest point of India.
 The eastern side of Kangchenjunga is in the Indian state of Sikkim.
 Formerly an independent Kingdom, it lies on the main route from India to Lhasa, Tibet, which passes over the Nathu La pass into Tibet.
 East of Sikkim lies the ancient Buddhist Kingdom of Bhutan.
 The highest mountain in Bhutan is Gangkhar Puensum, which is also a strong candidate for the highest unclimbed mountain in the world.
-The Himalayas here are becoming increasingly rugged with heavily forested steep valleys.
-The Himalayas continue, turning slightly northeast, through the Indian State of Arunachal Pradesh as well as Tibet, before reaching their easterly conclusion in the peak of Namche Barwa, situated in Tibet inside the great bend of the Yarlang Tsangpo river.
+The Himalayas here are becoming increasingly rugged, with heavily forested steep valleys.
+The Himalayas continue, turning slightly northeast, through the Indian State of Arunachal Pradesh as well as Tibet, before reaching their easterly conclusion in the peak of Namche Barwa, situated in Tibet, inside the great bend of the Yarlang Tsangpo river.
 On the other side of the Tsangpo, to the east, are the Kangri Garpo mountains.
-The high mountains to the north of the Tsangpo including Gyala Peri, however, are also sometimes included in the Himalayas.
+The high mountains to the north of the Tsangpo, including Gyala Peri, however, are also sometimes included in the Himalayas.